10 Things The Dutch Are Known For

 Growing up in the far east, I have always associated Peterpan's Neverland to the Netherlands...Just the sound of it makes me imagine a lot of fastasy creatures and prince and castles and fairies and people never growing old...

 Even though i learned in my geography class that the Netherlands is indeed a real country with real people (who grow old just like everyone of us) and that there are no fairies, i am still delighted because my childhood dream was not very far from reality.
 When I visited the Netherlands and stayed there for 3 months, I fulfilled that dream.
-It may not have mountains and waterfalls and caves that i can easily find in my beautiful country, it does have a different kind of paradise where beautiful flowers and canals and windmills abound together in one perfect scenery...Peter Pan may not actually live there, but the people are beautiful and friendly.
-The Netherlands may be flat as a pancake and may not have a lot of other world-famous natural and geological formation, but there are a lot of other things the Dutch people are world-famous for...
+It may not have mountains and waterfalls and caves that i can easily find in my beautiful country (it is flat as a pancake), it does have a different kind of paradise where beautiful flowers and canals and windmills abound together in one perfect scenery...Peter Pan may not actually live there, but the people are beautiful and friendly.
+The Netherlands may not have a lot of other world-famous natural and geological formation, but there are a lot of other things the Dutch people are world-famous for...

 1. Cheese, cheese, and more cheese!